HandsOnDataViz/book/docs/HandsOnDataViz.md

 and glacial melt.
 To sum it up, this chart misleads in three ways: an unreasonable vertical axis, non-comparable data, and color choice.

 What’s a better alternative to a dual-axis line chart?
-The best way to visualize the relationship between two variables, such as global temperature and GDP, is to create a [scatter chart, as we introduced in chapter 7](scatter-bubble-datawrapper.html).
-Also, we can make a more meaningful comparison by plotting [US Real GDP](https://fred.stlouisfed.org/series/GDPCA), which has been adjusted into constant 2012 dollars, and entered alongside global temperature change [in this Google Sheet](https://docs.google.com/spreadsheets/d/1Npc7ozRjlsgRLLEV_B5zBvqyRqL6akE2qrEIGegHfGU/edit#gid=374640985).
+If your goal is to visualize the relationship between two variables—global temperature and US GDP—then display them in a [scatter chart, as we introduced in chapter 7](scatter-bubble-datawrapper.html).
+We can make a more meaningful comparison by plotting [real US GDP](https://fred.stlouisfed.org/series/GDPCA), which has been adjusted into constant 2012 dollars, and entered alongside global temperature change [in this Google Sheet](https://docs.google.com/spreadsheets/d/1Npc7ozRjlsgRLLEV_B5zBvqyRqL6akE2qrEIGegHfGU/edit#gid=374640985).
-We copied the data to create a [scatter chart in Datawrapper](scatter-bubble-datawrapper.html), following the steps we outlined in Chapter 7.
-As you can see in Figure
+While a scatter chart does not show time in the same way as a line chart, float your cursor over points to see years in the [interactive version of the Datawrapper scatter chart](https://datawrapper.dwcdn.net/2Nhs9/) as shown in Figure
-<a href="#fig:real-gdp-temperature-scatter">15.10</a>, the growth of the
+<a href="#fig:real-gdp-temperature-scatter">15.10</a>.
+Overall, the
-US economy is strongly associated with rising global temperature change from 1929 to the present.
+growth of the US economy is strongly associated with rising global temperature change from 1929 to the present.
 Furthermore, it’s harder to mislead readers with a scatter chart because the axes are designed to display the full range of data, and our reading of the strength of the relationship is not tied to the aspect ratio.

 <img src="images/15-detect/real-gdp-temperature-scatter.png" alt="Scatter chart of relationship between real US GDP and global temperature change from 1929 to 2019.
 Explore the [interactive version](https://datawrapper.dwcdn.net/2Nhs9/)."  />
 <p class="caption">